 Pursuant to the terms of our amended and restated investors' rights agreement, or the Investor Rights Agreement, the holders of up to 24,385,388 shares of our common stock or their transferees have rights with respect to the registration of their shares under the Securities Act, as described below.
 We refer to these shares collectively as registrable securities.
-In addition, in connection with the concurrent private placement, the Company will enter into a securities purchase agreement and grant certain customary registration rights pursuant to a registration rights agreement.
+In addition, in connection with the concurrent private placement, we entered into a securities purchase agreement to issue and sell \$35.0 million of our common stock and granted certain customary registration rights pursuant to a registration rights agreement.
+Based on the public offering price of \$25.00 per share, the purchasers of 1,400,000 shares of our common stock in the concurrent private placement will have rights with respect to the registration of their shares under the Securities Act.